LiskArchive/lisk-sdk/framework/src/components/README.md

 Each `config.js` file consists of 2 parts:

-1. A general schema description of all available config options.
+1. JSON-schema specification for all available config options.
 2. Default values for the available config options for this specific compoment.

-To customize the predefined defaults values, please don't change the default values in these files directly, as they will be overwritten on software updates.
-Instead, define the custom configuration options inisde your blockchain application, and let it overwrite the default config options.
+Please don't change the default values in these files directly as they will be overwritten on software updates, instead define the custom configuration options inside your blockchain application.